Jan 25, 2021

-You have to place Purchase Orders in line with your stocking policy, otherwise you’re going nowhere.
+You have to place Purchase Orders in line with your stocking policy, otherwise, you’re going nowhere.
 Different classes of items should be ordered differently.
 Here’s a look at some different classes of items:

 Never order these!
 Even if your supplier gives you a good deal or a good incentive, don’t order them.
 They will only gather dust in your warehouse and cost you money.
-Ultimately, you’re going to throw these items out and write it off.
+Ultimately, you’re going to throw these items out and write them off.

 Only order these if your customer has ordered them from you and you don’t have enough inventory to fulfill the customer order.
 Don’t order a single unit more.

 Remember the min and max levels you calculated previously?
 Just a reminder: the minimum level is your Safety Stock level in days.
 The maximum level is the Safety Stock level + the Replenishment Cycle in days.
 We should identify all items that are below the min level and order them.

 One small complication here is the Lead Time for getting the items from your supplier.
 You have to find the items that will be below the minimum level after the lead time.
 That way, if you order those items today, the stock level will be at the minimum level the day the next shipment arrives from your supplier.
 The safety stock at that point should buffer you from late deliveries, under deliveries, or under forecasts.

 Let’s say you have an item forecast to sell 100 units per month, every month and this is your policy:

 From order placement until the end of the Lead Time, according to the forecast, you would sell 67 units (20 days at 100 units per month).
 The safety stock for the item would be 50 units (15 days at 100 units per month).
 Therefore, the trigger to determine when an order should be placed can be calculated as:

 RE-ORDER POINT = Lead Time (67 units) + Safety Stock (50 units) = 117 units

 If your current net stock position (stock-on-hand + on order) is less than the re-order point of 117 units, you need